NOTES AND MODIFICATIONS

 For all levels of the game:

-• the number of substitutions each team is permitted to use up to a maximum of five*, except in youth football, where the maximum will be determined by the national association, confederation or FIFA
+• the number of substitutes each team is permitted to use in official competitions up to a maximum of five*, except in youth football, where the maximum will be determined by the national association, confederation or FIFA

 • the use of additional permanent concussion substitutions (applying The IFAB’s protocol)